peterjuma/ext-ansible-gitlab-ce/README.md

 vagrant up
 ```

-If running the ansible provisioner on the host, create a symbolic link to the gitlabce role directory
+**If running the ansible provisioner on the host:**

+Create a symbolic link to the gitlabce role directory

 `ln -s gitlabce /etc/ansible/roles/gitlabce`

+Change Vagrantfile ansible provisioning configuration

 ```
   config.vm.provision "ansible" do |ansible|